Hyper-bishops, Hyper-rooks, and Hyper-queens: Percentage of Safe Squares on Higher Dimensional Chess Boards

-Many of the results in \cite{MST21} follow from We generalize their proof to show that a similar statement holds in the $k$\textsuperscript{th} dimension. \begin{lemma} For positive integers $a,k,m,c,d$ and any integer $b$, with $k > m > k-c$, we have
+Many of the results in \cite{MST21} follow from their proof of the fact that We generalize their proof to show that a similar statement holds in $k$ dimensions. \begin{lemma} For positive integers $a,k,m,c,d$ and any integer $b$, with $k > m > k-c$, we have